offendingcommit/valdris/Factions & Organizations/Gear-Wright Guilds.md

 ## Conclusion

 The Gear-Wright Guilds stand as guardians of practical knowledge and skilled craftsmanship in a world where ancient mysteries and modern needs intersect.
-As the [[Timeline|Recent Awakening]] reshapes [[Valdris]], the guilds face their greatest challenge: maintaining the careful balance between innovation and tradition that has sustained them for eight centuries.
+As the [Recent Awakening](Timeline.md) reshapes [Valdris](Valdris.md), the guilds face their greatest challenge: maintaining the careful balance between innovation and tradition that has sustained them for eight centuries.

 Whether they will emerge as the technical leaders of a new age or struggle under the weight of unprecedented change depends largely on their ability to adapt their time-tested principles to revolutionary circumstances.
-What remains certain is that the quality of their work and the dedication of their members will continue to shape how [[Valdris]] interacts with both its ancient heritage and its uncertain future.
+What remains certain is that the quality of their work and the dedication of their members will continue to shape how [Valdris](Valdris.md) interacts with both its ancient heritage and its uncertain future.

 In workshops across the continent, guild craftsmen continue their patient work—one piece at a time, one innovation at a time, one generation at a time—building bridges between the wisdom of the past and the possibilities of tomorrow.